SlackinJack/localai-chat/README.md

 ## Current features:
-- Paste weblinks into the prompt and interact with just about any website that has text.
+- Paste weblinks into the prompt and interact with just about any website that has text
-- Get transcripts from YouTube videos, and prompt on the content.
+- Get transcripts from YouTube videos, and prompt on the content
-- Read PDFs, DOCX, PPTX, or other files (as raw text), and prompt on the content.
+- Read PDFs, DOCX, PPTX, or other files (as raw text), and prompt on the content
-- Basic support for prompting on audio/video files.
+- Basic support for prompting on audio/video files
-- Search duckduckgo based on generated search terms from your prompt, then answer your prompt based on what it found.
-(With sources!)
+- Search duckduckgo based on generated search terms from your prompt, then answer your prompt based on what it found (with sources)
 - Automatically switch models (using your description of each model)

 ## Other features:
 - Text-streaming for outputs
 - Reply to conversations, load previous conversations and continue them
-- Send preconfigured/custom cURL commands
+- Send cURL commands
-- Stable Diffusion outputs
+- Image outputs (single or infinite)
 - Adjustable system prompt
+- Use time, location data (IP-based) to get updated and localized information

 ## Planned features:
+- Image-to-Image
+- Image-to-Text (vision, scan for text)
+- STT/TTS
-- File outputs
+- Function-generated file outputs

 ## Current dependencies: